 Stuart has a Bachelor’s degree in Electronic Engineering and a Master’s in Coaching & Development, based on the transpersonal psychology psychosynthesis.
 He has worked in industries from defence to healthcare delivering innovation and change; he was on the Executive team at the Cromwell Hospital in Kensington from 2009 – 2012.

 The intersection of technology and well-being led him to Neurofeedback and how it could be used for therapy and peak performance.
 Stuart credits Alpha neurofeedback training with Jim Hardt as key to his own personal development.
 Stuart founded BrainTrainUK in 2013.

-Stuart has a particular interest in the application of neurofeedback to remediate the impact of Adverse Childhood Experiences (ACEs).
+Stuart has a special interest in using neurofeedback to remediate the impact of Adverse Childhood Experiences (ACEs).
 He is author of Neurofeedback for Developmental Trauma – Past, Present & Future, published in 2022.

 After attaining a degree in Psychology at Presov University in Slovakia (focusing on health related behaviour, stress and chronic pain) and working as a member of a professional team of doctors and psychologists, Zuzana was an active participant in chronic pain and anxiety research which was consequently published in a number of medical journals.